MagnusSee/MagnusAI/README.md

 # Special Thanks

-Thank you to the people at nltk.org, here is there book:
+Thank you to the people at nltk.org, here is their book:

 Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
 O’Reilly Media Inc.
 See: https://amzn.to/3K0Nuvi